dillonHe/EasyEDA-Documents/Tutorial/PCBOrderFAQ.md

 # PCB Parameter Description
 ##PCB Dimension
 EasyEDA supports the design of PCBs up to 100cm * 100cm however we suggest our customers try to limit the design to a PCB size of no larger than 45cm * 45cm.
 We may have to charge more for PCB sizes greater than this because they are harder to fabricate and need a bigger box with more packaging to protect them in shipping.
-* If the size is larger than 45cm, you just need to order any pay, we will contact you if you need to charge more via email

 * If the size is smaller than 2cm, you need to penalize them to big size, or we can't help you to do the E-test.